Thyroid Medication Dosage & Conversion Chart (All Medications)

 I find this chart to be more useful for most people as it makes the claim that T3 is around 3x more potent than T4 and this idea is supported by studies.

-These studies tested the relative effectiveness of T3 and T4 at suppressing TSH from the pituitary.
+These studies tested the relative effectiveness of T3 and T4 in suppressing TSH from the pituitary.

 They found that T3 was slightly more than 3x more potent than T4 (3) (which is similar to the calculations below).